 This course is designed to introduce students to the theatrical art of scenic painting for the stage and film.
 A scenic artist is the hand of the theatrical designer, translating the small scale of the designer's rendering into full size theatrical environments.
 In this course, students will explore the unique tools and techniques used by scenic artists to create scenery.
 The end result of this class will be a basic mastery of painting "faux" surfaces and an understanding of how a scenic artist transforms the designer's ideas into realized pieces of theatrical art.

-Instructor(s): K. Boetcher Terms Offered: Autumn
+Instructor(s): A. Mohn Terms Offered: Winter

 Equivalent Course(s): TAPS 27100